 The FMC Act offer regime is simpler and more efficient than the previous Securities Act regime.
 However, in some cases businesses may encounter difficulties offering financial products under the FMC Act regime.
 In some circumstances exemptive relief from a regulatory or disclosure requirement may be appropriate.

 30 November 2016 marked the end of the transitional period for businesses to transfer their operations to the FMC Act regime.
-From 1 December 2016 there is no longer any ability for any businesses to operate, including to offer products under the Securities Act regime.
+Since 1 December 2016, businesses could not operate, including offer products under the Securities Act regime.
 Any remaining Securities Act exemptions, that have not been explicitly revoked are now redundant and are of no effect.